 INCIDENTS, ACCIDENTS AND COMPLAINTS

-Support coordinators and adult day health care (ADHC) providers are responsible for reasonably ensuring the health and welfare of the beneficiary and are required to report all incidents, accidents, or suspected cases of abuse, neglect, exploitation or extortion.
+Support coordination agencies and Adult Day Health Care (ADHC) providers are responsible for reasonably ensuring the health and welfare of the beneficiary and are required to report all incidents, accidents, or suspected cases of abuse, neglect, exploitation or extortion.
 Reporting shall be in accordance with applicable laws, rules and policies and be made to the appropriate agency named below.
 Reporting only to a supervisor does not satisfy the legal requirement to report.
 The supervisor must be responsible for ensuring that reports or referrals are made in a timely manner to the appropriate agency.

+For LT-PCS providers, refer to the Medicaid PCS Provider Manual – Chapter 30, Section 30.9 – LT-PCS Incidents/Accidents/Complaints for details on reporting.

 Incident/Accident Reports

 Providers are responsible for documenting and maintaining records of all incidents and accidents involving the beneficiary.
-A report of the incident/accident must be maintained in a central records system.
+A report of the incident/accident must be maintained in the beneficiary’s record as well as the central records system.
 The report shall include, at a minimum, the following:

 Beneficiary identifying information;